rklaehn/abc/README.md

 # Array-based collections

 Array-based immutable collections for scala.
-These collections use spire typeclasses such as Eq and Order instead of relying on the equals method of the element objects, which sometimes does not work (e.g. Array[Byte]).
+These collections use [algebra](https://github.com/non/algebra) and [cats](https://github.com/non/cats) typeclasses such as Eq and Order instead of relying on the equals method of the element objects, which sometimes does not work (e.g. Array[Byte]).

 They also are effectively specialized, so e.g. an ArraySet[Byte] will use an Array[Byte] internally instead of boxing like normal scala collections do.

 ## Design goals

-### Typeclasses

-The main purpose of this library is to explore how a collection library could be set up to rely mostly on typeclasses instead of using inheritance.

-An optional interface to scala collections will be provided, but the collections itself are not integrated into the scala collections hierarchy.
-They do not even implement methods such as equals and hashcode.
-They implement toString on a best-effort basis, but formatting should be done using a Show typeclass.
+### Compact in memory representation

+On modern CPUs, cache concerns are *very* important.
+So a compact in-memory representation is often more important for good overall performance than optimal big-O behavior.
+So compact in-memory representation will ***always*** be given priority over optimal big-O behavior.

+This yields very good results regarding compactness and performance.
+The downside is that you have to provide ClassTag instances in many places.

 ### Bulk operations

-The existing scala collections mostly implement collection/collection operations in terms of collection/element operations.
+The scala collections in the standard library mostly implement collection/collection operations in terms of collection/element operations.
 The approach taken in this library is to focus on collection/collection operations and to implement collection/element operations in terms of collection/collection operations whenever possible.
 E.g. adding an element *e* to a set *a* will be done by merging *a* with a single-element set created from *e*.

-### Compact in memory representation

-On modern CPUs, cache concerns are *very* important.
-So a compact in-memory representation is often more important for good overall performance than optimal big-O behavior.
-So compact in-memory representation will be given priority over optimal big-O behavior.
+Using flat arrays internally is ***very*** inefficient when e.g. adding elements one by one.
+But when working with collections in a functional way, this is a pretty rare operation.
+Usually you apply transformations to the collection as a whole.
+For that use case, the array-based internal representation is very efficient.

+### Compatibility with scala collections

+An optional interface to scala collections will be provided, but the collections itself are not integrated into the scala collections hierarchy.
+They do not even implement methods such as equals and hashcode. ***In fact they will throw an UnsupportedOperationException when you use == or hashCode***
+They implement toString on a best-effort basis, but formatting should be done using a Show typeclass from cats.

 ## Implemented collections

 ### ArraySeq[A]

+Basically just a wrapped array.
+Specialized for fast primitive access.

+Provided typeclasses:

+- Eq
+- Hash
+- Show
+- Monoid (empty / concat)

 ### ArraySet[A]

+A set backed by a sorted array.
+The internal representation is extremely compact, especially when using primitives.
+All boolean operations (union, intersect, diff, xor, subsetOf, intersects) are implemented efficiently.

+Provided typeclasses:

+- Eq
+- Hash
+- Show
+- PartialOrder
+- Semiring

 ### ArrayMap[K, V]

+A map backed by a sorted array of keys and a corresponding array of values.
+The internal representation is extremely compact, especially when using primitives.

+Provided typeclasses:

+- Eq
+- Hash
+- Show
+- Monoid
+- AdditiveMonoid

 ### NegatableArraySet[K, V]

+A set by a sorted array, with an additional flag to allow negation.
+The additional flag allows implementing the full Bool typeclass.
+The internal representation is extremely compact, especially when using primitives.

+Provided typeclasses:

+- Eq
+- Bool

 ### ArrayBiMap[K, V]

+Provided typeclasses:

+- Hash

 ### ArrayMultiMap[K, V]

+Provided typeclasses:

+- Eq
+- Show
+- Hash

 ### ArrayBiMultiMap[K, V]

+Provided typeclasses:

+- Eq